Edblas/Blockhain-Enove/README.md

 # Blockhain-Enove
-a new blockchain, proof-of-work, with open source.
+A new blockchain, proof-of-work, with open source.
 Help us spread awareness and increase network security.